fabiosvm/echo-server/README.md

 # Echo Server

 A simple, and cross-platform TCP echo server.
-The `echo-server` listens on port `9000` and echoes back any data received.
+The `echo-server` listens on port `9000` (default) and echoes back any data received.
-The `client` can be used to test the server.
+The `echo-client` can be used to test the server.

 ## Building